capitaoananas/DIY-Speed-Cube-Timer/README.md

 # DIY Speed Cube Timer

+## This project is in stand by RN!

 I Don't know if you know but I know how to solve the Rubik's cube pretty fast under 40 seconds.
 To be specific my record is 31.89 seconds.
 And I use a computer to time my solves and its starting to be pretty unpractical and slow to use a computer.

 And all timers in the market are 30€ to 40€ and they are ugly and super plasticky.
 And that is where the idea surged: Make my own timer!